leandrocgsi/simple-rest-example-swagger/README.md

 # Swagger API documentation

-You can see the documentation API in:
+You can see the documentation API in localhost adress:

 ```sh
 http://localhost:8080/sdoc.jsp